dvillano2/subset/README.md

 ## Notes

 - Removing a point with `remove_point` also updates all statistics.
-- This class is really desined for three dimensions and gets too slow very quickly.
+- This class is really designed for three dimensions and gets too slow very quickly.
 For example
     ```python
     subset_0 = Subset(7, 5)
     ```